 Dive for cover (requires AGI 7+).
 If a ranged attack misses you, you may immediately move half your speed and either throw yourself prone or get behind cover if it is in range.
 This is a free reaction.

 Dodge (requires AGI 6+).
-You may use a reaction to dodge one attack you are aware of.
+You may use a reaction to dodge one attack you are aware of, as long as you are not in cover.
 State your intention before the attack roll.
-The attacker suffers a -1d6 penalty for that attack.
+The attacker suffers a -2d6 penalty for that attack.

 Double tap (requires AGI 7+; aim).
 You fire two quick shots at your target at the cost of just one action, paying 2d6.